xxl4tomxu98/ttb-django-leaderboard-template/README.md

 Python leaderboards module `pip install leaderboard`, note that this module will install redis and hiredis modules as its dependancy djangorestframework `pip install djangorestframework` for providing the rest behavior.
+`pip freeze > requirements.txt` to save all dependency requirements into a text file.

 Usage
 -----